La-Nique/Syllabus/README.md

 ## Homework

 Homework will be assigned after each chapter read.
 It may include questions at the end of the chapter and/or short coding assignments depending on the material.

-## Graduate Version (77100)

-The graduate version of the course will be more involved with more in-depth assignments and/or readings, including research papers.

-## Notes
+### Notes

 - **Deadlines** and **due dates** for assignments will be assigned in class.
 - **Late assignments will be penalized.**
 - No extensions will be given for extra credit assignments.
 - Assignments are the result of **individual effort** unless otherwise noted (e.g., group projects).

+## Graduate Version (77100)

+The graduate version of the course will be more involved with more in-depth assignments and/or readings, including research papers.

 ## Quizzes